-Valuation Multiples for SaaS Companies
+Transaction Multiples for SaaS Companies

-Over the past several months many SaaS business owners have inaccurately referenced the article to indicate their valuation multiples expectations when discussing exit strategies with iMerge.
+Over the past several months many SaaS business owners have inaccurately referenced the article to indicate their business valuation multiples expectations when discussing exit strategies with iMerge.
 Therefore we thought it imperative to add some color to this post and clear up any confusion.

 Since many of our discussions are with mature bootstrapped SaaS firms with revenues between $10-$20 million and EBITDA of $2-$4 million we need to re-position expectations.
-If a SaaS firm has gone from a CAGR of 150% down to 20% in its 5th year it is going to be difficult to convince any buyer that the business growth will exceed 100% someday again under new ownership.
+If a SaaS firm has gone from a CAGR of 150% down to 20% in its 5th year, it is going to be difficult to convince any buyer that the business growth will exceed 100% someday again under new ownership.
 Those SaaS business owners that are 3 to 5 years old will want to take their most recent CAGR and look at the light blue column headed with a 0.
-Typically for these “mature” SaaS firms the expansion range will be from 1.9x to 3.0x.
+Typically for these “mature” SaaS firms, the expansion range will be from 1.9x to 3.0x.
 Meaning in 5 years the company’s revenues will be 2 to 3 times larger.

 On the other hand, financial and strategic investors have a smaller risk appetite which means the more mature, albeit lower growth, SaaS companies can be appealing.
 Correspondingly, lower growth rates mean lower multiples.

 To determine where the mature SaaS company falls on the multiples valuation chart note the highlighted red circle.
-The middle column is the 5 year revenue expansion rate, simply scroll over to the right to the EntryP/S column and that would provide an estimate of where the SaaS business valuation lies.
+The middle column is the five-year revenue expansion rate, scroll over to the right to the Entry P/S column, and that would provide an estimate of where the SaaS business valuation lies.